Ashutosh0000000/Bharat-Prod./README.md

-🚀 Built a Production-Ready Product Discovery Platform 🇮🇳

-After weeks of backend-heavy engineering, I built and deployed a scalable product platform — not a demo, not a tutorial.
+🚀Built a Production-Ready Product Discovery Platform 🇮🇳 After weeks of backend-heavy engineering, I built and deployed a scalable product platform — not a demo, not a tutorial.

 Bharat Products – Made in India